lbryio/lbry.com/content/news/022-building-the-web-3-0-decentralizing-content-in-an-age-of-centralization.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u-03CWZeLpc?rel=0" frameborder="0" allowfullscreen></iframe>

 **Are you excited about LBRY?
 Do you want to get involved in building the Internet of the future?
-Become an alpha tester today and earn 1000 LBRY credits – [sign up here](/get).**
+Become an alpha tester today and earn 1000 LBRY Credits – [sign up here](/get).**